bhavithran1/Crypto-Data-Labeller/README.md

 # How to use the checker script ?

 <br>
-1. Create a simple dataframe with ohlcv and labels(assuming the labels are from your own trading bot)
+1. Create a "product.csv" with ohlcv and labels(assuming the labels are from your own trading bot)

 ```
 Open,High,Low,Close,Volume,labels